CapSens/loan-creator/README.md

 For example, with a `start_at` in january 2020 and a `interests_start_date` in october 2019, the timetable will include a first term corresponding to 3 months of interests.

 `realistic_durations`: Optional.
-A boolean tha specifies whether or not to use the real number of days in each month when calculating the periodic interests rate.
-Note that leap years are taken into account.
+A boolean that specifies whether or not to use the real number of days in each month when calculating the periodic interests rate (ie: for a period between January 1st 2021 and February 1st 2021 the period rate is annual_interests_rate * 31/355).
+Note that leap years are taken into account (ie: for a period between January 1st 2020 and February 1st 2020 the period rate is annual_interests_rate * 31/356).
+Also, an overlaping period take each parts into account (ie: for a period between December 1st 2020 and February 1st 2021, the period rate is (annual_interests_rate * (31/355) + annual_interests_rate * (31/356)))
 Default: `false`.
-The default behaviour is to use the `period` in relation to the number of months in a year (ie: 12)
+The default behaviour is to use the `period` in relation to the number of months in a year (ie: for a monthly timetable annual_interests_rate * 1/12, for quarter annual_interests_rate * 3/12, etc.)

 `term_dates`: Optional.
 Implemented for `LoanCreator::Bullet`, `LoanCreator::InFine` and `LoanCreator::Linear`.
 Can be used if you want to implement custom due dates for terms.
 Terms will be compute from date to date.
 Must be an array with following dates.